Rerishabh/Bank-Service-Counter-Simulation/README.md

 # Bank-Service-Counter-Simulation
-A simple Call Center Simulation in C using queues and time-based processing.
-The program allows adding incoming calls, assigning them to available agents, and simulating each time unit as agents handle and complete calls.
-Demonstrates FIFO queue operations, multi-agent task handling, and basic real-time simulation logic.
+Simulation of a multi-agent call handling system using queues in C. The project models incoming calls, agent assignment, call duration handling, and time-based processing.
+Built using queue data structures and event-driven logic.